lichanghao/lichanghao.github.io.old/_posts/2019-03-21-Restart my blog.md

 - Main reason, I am literally very lazy and easy to lose motivation for many thing (**one of my deadly weakness**).
 I have realized that for quite a long time, and trying to correct this (do my best).

-- Second reason, writing blog needs me to be **highly concentrated** (or produce some crap), **fully motivated** (or produce something unfinished), and **be well-organized**.
+- Second reason, writing blog needs me to be **highly concentrated** (or produce some crap), **fully motivated** (or produce something unfinished), and **be well-organized** (or produce something myself cannot even understand after days).
 So writing blog is kind of demanding, and I am happen to be a perfectionist.
 Here is a sudo-formula that I realized after several failure:

 ```
 perfectionism + laziness = doing nothing and totally failing